LesleyLai/blog/contents/blog/vk_khr_dynamic_rendering/en.md

 ## Image layout transition

-If everything was that simple, I would of been very pleased with this extension.
+If everything were that simple, I would be very pleased with this extension.
 However, it turns out that the render pass object was doing something useful.

 With our current code, the validation layer produces this warning every frame: